 Pathway Here

-I found my first Tarot deck on the side of the road in the Goldstream Valley in 1996.
+My first Tarot deck appeared on the side of the road in the Goldstream Valley in 1996.
 A German guy was having a garage sale on Miller Hill Ext and sold me his Thoth deck with the Angeles Arrien interpretive book.
 This is likely my first formal introduction to the Occult.
 Occult which generally means of, involving, or relating to supernatural, mystical, or magical powers or phenomena somehow bears the mark of the beast.
 And so does Alister Crowley's Thoth deck.
 People get scared and demonize things.
 It's what we do.
 There's a pretty big conversation we could have about othering the shadow and repressing the dark.
 Suffice it to say for now that my learning of this deck stayed in secret for a long, long time.
 The roots of the word occult from the Latin celare, occulere, and occultare point to hiding, secrets, and the need to conceal.
-Tarot is an efficient system of containment for the greater and lesser secrets and the Thoth deck is a contender for packing the most potent imagery into its 78 cards.
+I was a secret for the first few months of my existence and remained hidden from my biological family for 37 years.
+Tarot is an efficient system of containment for the greater and lesser secrets, the Major and Minor Arcana, and the Thoth deck is a contender for packing the most potent imagery into its 78 cards.
+In my view, Tarot is a mirror revealing our current stance.
+Pull the cards again in a few minutes and that reflection shifts with our perspective.
+The oracle of the Tarot helps us to see into ourselves, our narrative and how that shapes reality to us.
+I'm writing an oracle deck now with my partner Don Spear called 36 Seeds which aims to guide methodology for inspired opportunities of ritual agency on the daily.

 This entry is in progress and to be continued!